minhanhnguy/AI-Ielts-Writing-Evaluation/README.md

    npm install
    ```

-This will install all the dependencies listed in the ```package.json``` file, including React and Vite.
+This will install all the dependencies listed in the ```package.json``` file, including React, and NextJS.

 To start the development server, run: